umangsharma20/pIC50-value-prediction-using-Machine-learning/README.md

+Ligand Design and Development for Alzheimer's and Parkinson's Disease Targeting CDK5 Using Machine Learning This project aims to design and develop potential inhibitors for CDK5 (Cyclin-dependent kinase 5), a key enzyme implicated in Alzheimer's and Parkinson's diseases.
+By leveraging machine learning, we identify compounds that can potentially inhibit CDK5 and predict their bioactivity.
+The key steps of the process are as follows:

-Design and Development of Ligands for Alzheimer's Disease and Parkinson's disease targeting CDK5 Using Machine Learning1.
-SMILES Generation for CDK5
+1. SMILES Generation for CDK5
 Goal: Identify inhibitors for CDK5 and represent their molecular structures in SMILES format.
 Approach:

-Use ChEMBL resources to search for CDK5-specific molecules.
+Search ChEMBL for CDK5-specific molecules.
-Apply filters to focus on human-specific targets and select compounds with available IC50 data.
+Filter for human-specific targets and compounds with available IC50 data.
-Screen for inhibitors and structure the data for further processing.
+Screen for potential inhibitors and structure the data for further processing.
 Save the processed information for descriptor calculations and model building.
 2. Molecular Descriptor Calculation for CDK5
-Goal: Generate a wide range of molecular descriptors to represent structural and physicochemical properties.
+Goal: Generate a wide range of molecular descriptors to capture structural and physicochemical properties.
 Approach:

 Convert SMILES into Isomeric SMILES for standardization.
-Compute descriptors, including both 2D and 3D features, using specialized computational tools.
+Compute both 2D and 3D molecular descriptors using specialized computational tools.
-Preprocess the data by removing duplicates and unnecessary columns.
+Clean the dataset by removing duplicates and irrelevant columns.
-Save the calculated descriptors in a structured format for machine learning applications.
+Store the calculated descriptors in a structured format suitable for machine learning applications.
 3. Fingerprint Generation for CDK5
 Goal: Create molecular fingerprints to capture essential structural features.
 Approach:

-Generate molecular fingerprints (e.g., ECFP or FCFP) for CDK5 inhibitors.
+Generate molecular fingerprints, such as ECFP (Extended Connectivity Fingerprints) or FCFP (Functional Class Fingerprints), for the identified CDK5 inhibitors.
-Ensure the fingerprints are in a suitable format for machine learning input.
+Ensure that the fingerprints are in a suitable format for use in machine learning models.
-Save the processed fingerprint data for further analysis.
+Save the fingerprint data for further analysis.
 4. Machine Learning Model for CDK5
 Goal: Build a regression model to predict the bioactivity (pIC50) of CDK5 inhibitors.
 Approach:

-Prepare the dataset by addressing missing values and filtering molecules based on drug-likeness criteria such as Lipinski’s rule.
+Preprocess the dataset by addressing missing values and filtering molecules based on drug-likeness criteria (e.g., Lipinski’s Rule of Five).
 Perform feature selection to identify the most relevant molecular descriptors.
-Split the data into training and testing sets (80:20) and normalize input features.
+Split the dataset into training (80%) and testing (20%) sets, normalizing input features.
-Train regression models, such as Random Forest Regressor, with hyperparameter optimization.
+Train a regression model (e.g., Random Forest Regressor) with hyperparameter optimization.
-Evaluate the model using metrics like Mean Squared Error (MSE), Mean Absolute Error (MAE), and R-squared (R²).
+Evaluate the model using performance metrics like Mean Squared Error (MSE), Mean Absolute Error (MAE), and R-squared (R²).
-Visualize predictions and residuals to assess the model's accuracy and reliability.
+Visualize model predictions and residuals to assess model accuracy and reliability.
 5. Model Evaluation
 Performance Metrics:

 R²: 0.6588
-RMSE: 0.6935
-MSE: 0.4809
-MAE: 0.4845
+RMSE (Root Mean Squared Error): 0.6935
+MSE (Mean Squared Error): 0.4809
+MAE (Mean Absolute Error): 0.4845
-Suggestions for Future Work
+6. Suggestions for Future Work
-Improved Data Representation:
-Integrate hybrid descriptors combining both 2D and 3D features for a richer molecular representation.
+Improved Data Representation: Integrate hybrid descriptors that combine both 2D and 3D molecular features for a richer molecular representation.
-Alternative Models:
-Explore advanced algorithms like Gradient Boosting or Neural Networks to enhance predictive accuracy.
+Alternative Models: Explore advanced algorithms like Gradient Boosting or Neural Networks to improve predictive accuracy.
-Validation:
-Conduct biological validation through docking studies or simulations to confirm the activity of top-ranked molecules.
+Validation: Conduct biological validation through docking studies or molecular simulations to confirm the activity of top-ranked inhibitors.